jamf/NoMAD/README.md

 NoMAD allows for all of the functionality you would want from a Mac bound to Active Directory without having to actually bind to AD.

+***Features***

-- NoMAD allows you to get Kerberos credentials from AD to use for single sign on to all services using Windows Authentication.
+- Get Kerberos credentials from AD to use for single sign on for all services using Windows Authentication.
 - Automatically renew your Kerberos tickets based upon your desires.
-- Handy place to have a lock screen menu item.
+- Optional lock screen menu item.
 - Get an X509 identity from your Windows CA.
 - One click access to Casper self-service if installed.
 - One click access to creating a Bomgar chat session with a help desk operative.